 Heirlooms carry with them the feeling of continuity, lineage.
 They are special just because they came from the past, with a history that includes forebears.
 And somehow, knowing a heirloom’s story, its history, makes it more precious than ever.

 A small white house at 505 North 4th Street in Guthrie Center, Iowa, was special to me for several decades.
 I was cherished in that small white house.
-Grandma Wilson lived there.
+Grandma Leora lived there.

 And when we got into town, and about to turn up Ordway Street, we’d compete to announce, “I see Grandma’s house first!”
 But then we’d let the other sister “see Grandma first.”